-Earlier this June, Berty and I went on a road trip down the Pacific Coast living in a van for 10 days.
-Some highlights included exploring the Oregon Coast, Point Reyes National Seashore, exploring Yosemite National Park, and visiting the Painted Hills.
-We worked with a new camper van company called Caravan Outfitter, which converts Nissan cargo vans into modern day adventure vans.
+We worked with a new camper van company called Caravan Outfitter, which converts Nissan cargo vans into modern-day adventure vans.
 Perfect for a trip like ours!

 9 Lessons We Learned Living In A Van

-1. We Didn’t Need As Many Things As We Thought
+1. We Didn’t Need As Many Items As We Thought

 2. You Can See A LOT In A Short Amount Of Time